 Approval will only be given to a school applying for a licensed deficit, if the school can produce suitable and robust financial plans for future years, which clearly demonstrate the ability to repay such a deficit in the stated time.

-Such an arrangement (excluding Schools identified as having a structural deficit) to be funded by up to 40% of the collective surplus of school balances held by the authority on behalf of schools.
-The following conditions apply:
+The following conditions apply to new deficit approvals from 2019/20:

-- the maximum length over which schools may repay the deficit (i.e. reach at least a zero balance) is three years. - a deficit which is in excess of £5,000 or 2% of a schools annual budget must be approved by the LA.
-The maximum size of the deficits which may be agreed is 20% of the in year allocation. - The Director of Children's and Adult Services and the Chief Finance Officer of the authority to agree any arrangements for individual schools. - Agreements to be signed by the officers mentioned in (c) as well Headteacher and Chair of Governors of the School.
+- the maximum length over which schools may repay the deficit (i.e. reach at least a zero cummulative balance) is three years. - a deficit which is in excess of £5,000 must be approved by the LA.
+The maximum size of the deficits which may be agreed is 20% of the in year allocation. - The Head of Heath Education Care and Safeguarding and the Head of Resources (Chief Finance Officer) of the authority will agree any arrangements for individual schools. - Agreements are to be signed by the officers mentioned in above as well Headteacher and Chair of Governors of the School.